projectchrono/chrono/doxygen/documentation/module_fsi/module_fsi_installation.md

 The **FSI module** allows users to:

 - Use the module as a CFD solver for fluid mechanics problems via the following Lagrangian methods:
-   - Implicit Incompressible SPH
+   - Implicit incompressible SPH (ISPH)
+   - Explicit weakly compressible SPH (WCSPH)
+- Use the module as a solver for granular material dyanmics via the following Lagrangian method:
-   - Explicit SPH
+   - Explicit weakly compressible SPH (WCSPH)
 - Use the module for solving fluid-solid interaction problems that feature:
    - Rigid bodies
    - 1D and 2D flexible bodies simulated via ANCF cable and ANCF shell elements, respectively.
+- Use the module for solving rigid multibody dynamcis and its interaction with deformable terrain
+   - Rover/vehicle mobility simulation on granular material terrain
 - Use GPU-based sparse linear solvers such as BICGSTAB
 - Use JSON input files for easy specification of simulation parameters